Passover DinnerPassover CelebrationHappy Jewish Passover

 Passover Celebrations In Ethiopia

-The Seder table is decorated with unique Ethiopian Jewish folk crafts brought all the way from Israel.
+• The Seder table is decorated with unique Ethiopian Jewish folk crafts brought all the way from Israel.
 Women in northern Israel, Afula, make hand-embroidered matza covers, table runners, mezuzahs and other decorations.
-While preparing homes for the festival, the houses are cleaned and searched at ever corner and thatch for any left out crumb of chametz.
+While preparing homes for the festival, the houses are cleaned and searched at every corner and thatch for any left out crumb of chametz.
 They prepare matzo from wheat or legume flour mixed with water and salt.
 The Seder meal is more like a springtime celebration for the Ethiopians.
 The head of the family, known as kes (rabbi), leads the gathering by reading out the events from the Torah, such as the slaughtering of the paschal lamb, the 10 plagues and the Exodus.